jsweb/packs/README.md

 Then, just run `snipacks` CLI command!

+Key-value pairs within sections represent file-source, so key is the filename where asset will be saved and value is the source to fetch.

 ## Result

 **Snipacks** saves downloaded files into a diretory structure corresponding to `snipacks` section at `package.json`: